 The African Fellowship is one of our newest and yet oldest of Intercultural Fellowships.
-In the mid 80's, an African Fellowship formed including congregations relating to Nigeria, Kenya, Ghana, Ethiopia, Eritrea and others.
-Over the years, this group began to move into separate fellowships to better serve their specific constituents.
-They function autonomously as an independent fellowship, Joint Evangelical African Baptist Church of Texas.
+In mid 80's an African Fellowship formed including congregations relating to Nigeria, Kenya, Ghana, Ethiopia, Eritrea and others.
+Over the years, this group began to move into separate Fellowships in order to better serve their specific constituents.
+They function autonomously as an independent fellowship, Joint Evangelical African Baptist church of Texas.